 What is the F.INV.RT Function?

-The F.INV.RT Function is a Statistical functions, that calculates the inverse of the (right-tailed) F probability distribution.
+The F.INV.RT Function is an Excel Statistical function that calculates the inverse of the (right-tailed) F probability distribution.

 As a financial analyst, this function is useful in understanding the variability in two data sets.
 For example, we can use F.INV.RT if we wish to analyze the income diversity between two regions where a company sells its products.